LinuxForHealth/docs/docs/_sources/routes/fhir-r4-rest.rst.txt

 Purpose
 ========
-The Linux for Health (LFH) FHIR R4 route allows you to send FHIR R4 data to LFH, store that data as part of the LFH Longitudinal Patient Record (LPR) and notify listeners of the stored data via NATS for downstream integration.
+The LinuxForHealth (LFH) FHIR R4 route allows you to send FHIR R4 data to LFH, store that data as part of the LFH Longitudinal Patient Record (LPR) and notify listeners of the stored data via NATS for downstream integration.

 Details
 =======